aclark4life/plock/README.rst

 Installation
 ------------

-Plock enables the installation of Plone with pip:
+Plock enables the installation of Plone with pip [1]_:

 ::